 - 1 cup finely diced pecans or hazelnuts

 For Caramel Whipped Cream Frosting:

-- 16 oz mascarpone cheese, softened at room temp
+- 16 oz mascarpone cheese or cream cheese, softened at room temp

 - 1 cup dulce de leche